soumik-mukherjee-zz/xml-paradiso/blogs/ContractFirstDotnet.md

                 [3.Business Logic in .NET]   [4.Serialization Logic in .NET]
 ```

+# Instructions for Release v1.0 - Building and working with this example

+### Pre-requisites
 1. A Windows PC.
 The following steps were tested on a Windows 10, 64-bit Home Edition PC.
 2. .NET framework installed, 4.0 and above should work.
 3. A text editor of your choice.
 I am using [Atom](https://atom.io/), but really anything would work.
 YOU DONT NEED Visual Studio, for this excercise.